codebit-dev/Herbal-Verse-AI/README.md

 **Herbal-Verse-AI** combines the power of Artificial Intelligence with herbal science to create an intelligent and educational experience for plant enthusiasts, students, and natural medicine lovers.

 The app allows users to:
 - Ask AI about herbal uses, medicinal properties, and remedies.
 - Explore a database of herbs with detailed descriptions and images.
 - Learn about preparation methods, benefits, and precautions.
+- Order herbs online from verified herbal partners *(coming soon!)*
+- Join community discussions and share herbal knowledge.
 - Enjoy an aesthetic, responsive web interface.

 ---